-Save The Date - The 37th Annual Convention of the ABPLA will be May 19-21, 2016 in San Francisco.
-Hotel and details to follow soon.
+Save The Date - The 38th Annual Convention of the ABPLA will be May 4-6, 2016 in Nashville at the new Thompson Hotel.
+Full schedule available in October.

 Diplomate Nomination - Know attorneys who qualify to be a Diplomate of the ABPLA?
 Nominate them today!

 ABPLA Board of Governors